carbon-io/atom/README.md

 The ```oo``` operator is used to make classes.
 All ```oo``` expressions evaluate to a value that is a ```Function``` that can be used as a constructor.
 Like the ```o``` operator, the ```oo``` operator takes a single object argument.
 In this case the object specification is the specification for a class.
 The ```_type``` field can be used to specify superclass to extend and must be a ```Function``` value.

-##### Defining contructors and super-classes
+##### Defining contructors and superclasses

 Classes defined with ```oo``` can optionally specify a constructor, which is a function to be used to initialize instance properties for objects of the defined class.
 Constructor functions are specified via the meta property ```_C```.

-Classes can define a super-class from which it extends via the ```_type``` meta property (the same way object specify which class they are an instance of when using the ```o``` operator).
+Classes can define a superclass from which it extends via the ```_type``` meta property (the same way object specify which class they are an instance of when using the ```o``` operator).

-If the class being defined has a super-class Atom will automatically chain constructors, calling the constructor of the super-class before calling the constructor of the class being defined.
+If the class being defined has a superclass Atom will automatically chain constructors, calling the constructor of the superclass before calling the constructor of the class being defined.

-##### Delegating to super-class methods
+##### Delegating to superclass methods

-To delegate to a method defined in a super-class, use the following form:
+To delegate to a method defined in a superclass, use the following form:

 ```
 <SuperClass>.<method>.call(this, <args>)